avelino/awesome-go/README.md

 - [depth](https://github.com/KyleBanks/depth) - Visualize dependency trees of any package by analyzing imports.
 - [docs](https://github.com/go-oas/docs) - Automatically generate RESTful API documentation for GO projects - aligned with Open API Specification standard.
 - [go-callvis](https://github.com/TrueFurby/go-callvis) - Visualize call graph of your Go program using dot format.
-- [go-james](https://github.com/pieterclaerhout/go-james) - Go project skeleton creator, builds and tests your projects without the manual setup.
-- [go-pkg-complete](https://github.com/skelterjohn/go-pkg-complete) - Bash completion for go and wgo.
+- [go-size-analyzer](https://github.com/Zxilly/go-size-analyzer) - Analyze and visualize the size of dependencies in compiled Golang binaries, providing insight into their impact on the final build.
 - [go-swagger](https://github.com/go-swagger/go-swagger) - Swagger 2.0 implementation for go.
 Swagger is a simple yet powerful representation of your RESTful API.
 - [godbg](https://github.com/tylerwince/godbg) - Implementation of Rusts `dbg!` macro for quick and easy debugging during development.
 - [gomodrun](https://github.com/dustinblackman/gomodrun/) - Go tool that executes and caches binaries included in go.mod files.